WANdisco/wandisco-documentation-ldm/docs/installation.md

 If Kerberos is enabled in your environment, edit the Kerberos security properties in the `/etc/wandisco/live-migrator/application.properties` file.

-The required properties are detailed in the [Kerberos Integration](./configuration.md#kerberos-integration) section.
+Refer to the [Kerberos Integration](./configuration.md#kerberos-integration) section for details about the required properties.

 ### Start LiveData Migrator

-Once installed and configured, you can start the LiveData Migrator service using the init script:
+Once installed and configured, start the LiveData Migrator service:

 `# service live-migrator start`

-You can stop the service at any time using:
+Stop the service at any time using:

 `# service live-migrator stop`